4 Days in San Francisco: Perfect Itinerary for First Timers

 Some of the most famous wine country in the entire world is just an hour or two north of San Francisco.
 Napa Valley is the most famous, and also the most expensive and crowded.

-We opt to head to Sonoma, which is a less famous but equally interesting wine region adjacent to Napa where you’ll find significantly cheaper tastings that don’t require advance reservations (in most cases).
+Instead, we’d opt to head to Sonoma, which is a less famous but equally interesting wine region adjacent to Napa where you’ll find significantly cheaper tastings that don’t require advance reservations (in some cases), and feature more pinot noir and less robust whites.

 As soon as we saw this wine tasting tour in a vintage VW Bus, we knew it had to go on the list.
 Note that this tour DOES NOT include tasting fees or lunch, just the transportation to and from San Francisco and between wineries.